carbon-design-system/carbon-preprocess-svelte/README.md

   verbose?: boolean;

   /**
-   * By default, pre-compiled Carbon StyleSheets ship `@font-face`
+   * By default, pre-compiled Carbon StyleSheets ship `@font-face` rules
-   * rules for all available IBM Plex fonts, many of which are
+   * for all available IBM Plex fonts, many of which are not actually
-   * not actually used in Carbon Svelte components.
+   * used in Carbon Svelte components.
    *
-   * The recommended optimization is to only preserve IBM Plex
+   * The recommended optimization is to only preserve:
+   * - IBM Plex Sans (300/400/600-weight and normal-font-style rules)
-   * fonts with 400/600-weight and normal-font-style rules.
+   * - IBM Plex Mono (400-weight and normal-font-style rules)
    *
-   * Set to `true` to disable this behavior.
+   * Set to `true` to disable this behavior and
+   * retain *all* IBM Plex `@font-face` rules.
    * @default false
    */
   preserveAllIBMFonts?: boolean;